 Arte Pro creates programs that show strong scientific evidence of having the greatest positive impact on children.
 These focus on the development of cognitive skills, emotional health and social capacities.

 We conduct our own research and in collaboration with specialists in mental and emotional health, child development, and neuroscience.

-According to nobel prize winner, PhD.
-James J. Heckman, Cognitive abilities are important determinants of socioeconomic success.
-So are socioemotional skills, physical and mental health, perseverance, attention, motivation, and self-confidence.
+According to Nobel Prize winner PhD.
+James J. Heckman, cognitive skills are important determinants of socioeconomic success.
+So are socio-emotional skills, physical and mental health, perseverance, caring, motivation and self-confidence.

 Life cycle skills training is dynamic in nature.
 Motivation fosters skill and skill fosters motivation.
 If a child is not motivated to learn and participate in early life, it is more likely that when he or she becomes an adult, they will fail in social and economic life.